WiCool/tenancy/readme.md

 ![tenancy logo](https://avatars3.githubusercontent.com/u/33319474?s=50&v=4)

 This is the successor of [hyn/multi-tenant](https://github.com/hyn/multi-tenant).
 It is still in development.
-Feel free to start this project, follow progress via [twitter](https://twitter.com/laraveltenancy) and back its development using [OpenCollective](https://opencollective.com/tenancy).
+Feel free to show support by starring the project following progress via [twitter](https://twitter.com/laraveltenancy) and backing its development over at [OpenCollective](https://opencollective.com/tenancy).

 # Roadmap 2018